-Black Friday 2013 looms large on the horizon, and everywhere you look, folks are putting on their shopping game faces.
-Stores are promoting early opening hours, cash-strapped parents are practicing their Elmo-grab, and here at DealNews we're hard at work... rounding up our favorite Black Friday memes.
-As we've said many, many times, you don't have to go to the store to get the best deals during Black Friday, but we thought we'd make a more compelling argument through the power of memes.
+Black Friday 2014 looms large on the horizon, and everywhere you look, folks are putting on their shopping game faces.
+Stores are promoting early opening hours, shoppers are dodging sketchy "early" Black Friday sales, and here at DealNews we're hard at work... rounding up our favorite gifs.
+You see, we always say you don't have to go to the store to get the best deals during Black Friday, but we thought we'd make a more compelling argument through the power of these hilarious images.
 Here are the 10 best reasons to stay home and shop online this Black Friday.

-Speaking of lines, if you really want to beat the crowds this year, why not queue up right now?
+Speaking of store hours, if you really want to beat the crowds this year, why not queue up right now?
 If you're not reading this on our mobile app while camped outside of a Best Buy, you've basically lost Black Friday already.

 This year, when you're sorting through clearance Blu-rays with 2,000 of your closest friends, stop and take a big ol' whiff.
 That, my friend, is the pungent aroma of savings.
 (Savings smell like turkey breath and unwashed hair.)

 Black Friday Brings Out the Worst in Others

 Every single Black Friday, our TV and computer screens are flooded with videos of folks getting trampled, punched, and Tasered* — all in the pursuit of marked-down merch.
 If you're not ready for a bloodsport of Van Damme proportions, then maybe Black Friday isn't for you. (*Admittedly, this is the result of a few rare occurrences that are glorified on TV.
 But still!)